-Well, that’s one of the reasons why I’ve chosen to use a ViewPager, its adapter has the PagerAdapter.getPageWidth(int position) method which returns the proportional width of a given page as a percentage of the ViewPager’s measured width from (0.f-1.f] So, you can adjust the width of some particular page to fit your needs, and the next/previous page will be shifted to the left/right to fill the gap which has been left by the current page.
+That’s one of the reasons why I have chosen to use the ViewPager component; its adapter has the getPageWidth method which returns the proportional width of a given page as a percentage of the ViewPager’s measured width from (0.f-1.f].
+You can adjust the width of a particular page to fit your needs, and the next/previous pages will be shifted to the left/right to fill the gap which has been left by the current page.

-But how do you know the width of the gap?
+How do we know the width of the gap?
 And what about the text that should be positioned vertically in the middle of the gap?

-Don’t worry about it, we’ll create a factor which is calculated in the constructor of PagerAdapter, and then will use the factor in the PagerAdapter.getPageWidth(int position) method.
+Don’t worry about it; we’ll create a factor variable which is calculated in the constructor of our adapter, and then will use that factor in the getPageWidth method as shown below in the code.

 Let’s break it down:

-- It’s a simple padding from the left and right.
+- textPadding is simple padding from the left and right sides.

-- We add the size and padding, divide that by the width of the screen, and subtract all that stuff from one.
+- We add the size and padding, divide that by the width of the screen, and then subtract the whole thing from one.
 Now, if we multiply what we’ve got by the page’s width, we should be able to clip the current page.
 Refer to the result above.

-Alright, it’s time to get to the meat of the matter!
-The meat is our Activity:)
+It’s time to get to the meat of the matter!
+The meat is our Android Activity.

 First things first — the XML file:

-So, I’m using ConstraintLayout, as a parent view, which allows you to build complex and responsive layouts in a flat hierarchy of views.
-A common advice in Android is to avoid deep hierarchies of views inside your layouts, since it damages the performance and the time that your UI takes to be drawn on the screen.
+I’m using ConstraintLayout, as a parent view, which allows you to build complex and responsive layouts in a flat hierarchy of views.
+The well-known advice in Android is to avoid creating deep hierarchies of Views in your layouts because it hurts the performance and increases the time of drawing your UI on the screen.

-I suppose you are familiar with the ConstraintLayout and how it works.
-If you are not, I highly recommend to read this.
+I assume that you are familiar with the ConstraintLayout and how it works.
+If you are not, I highly recommend reading this.

-Essentially, that’s a custom view which doesn’t respond to any touch events and changes the duration of a swipe.
+AnimatedViewPager is a custom view which does not respond to any touch events and changes the duration of a swipe.
 You can take a look at the code here.

 Logo and buttons.

-These elements are shared elements of both screens(Login/Sign Up) that’s why it’s reasonable to keep them in one place.
+These elements will be shared across Login and Sign Up screens; therefore it is reasonable to keep them in one place.
 The logo, as well as the buttons, are simple ImageView objects which are smoothly translated from one fragment to another.

 Second things second — the activity class.